 The extension also gives people extra time to gather their records or access a computer.
 These are key in helping people file electronically, which is the optimal way to speed up the refund process.
 Although these reasons might seem fairly trivial, the newly introduced practices of social distancing can makes things much more difficult.
 Therefore, an extension affords people a little extra time to get their taxes and financial affairs in order.

-Perhaps most importantly, the extension may be crucial for taxpayers who will owe the government money.
-The coronavirus pandemic has already had a significant negative impact on the economy, including job losses and significant declines in the stock market.
-Those who have felt these impacts may benefit from having another three months before having to pay a tax bill.
+Perhaps most importantly, the extension may be crucial for taxpayers who owe the government money.
+The coronavirus pandemic has already had a significant negative impact on the economy, including business closures and job losses.
+Those who are experiencing financial pressures likely appreciate the extra time.

 Dealing With Economic Uncertainty

-- The coronavirus pandemic has pushed the stock market into a bear market and the economy is teetering on the brink of a recession.
-Financial advisors can help navigate these troubled times, and finding one doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in just 5 minutes.
+- The coronavirus pandemic has pushed millions into unemployment and the economy into a recession.
+Financial advisors can help navigate these troubled times.
+To simplify the search, use SmartAsset’s free tool.
+It will match you with financial advisors in your area in just 5 minutes.
 If you’re ready to find an advisor, get started now.

-- There are certain personal finance fundamentals that you need to get in order when a recession is on the horizon.
+- There are certain personal finance fundamentals that you need to get in order, ideally before a recession hits.
 Here’s how to prepare for a recession.